FauxFaux/blog/md/2011-02-10-release-anouncement-patchpiler.md

 Frequently you'll want to copy patches between piles.

-<code>papi copy</code> lets you copy a patch from one pile to another.
+<pre>papi copy</code> lets you copy a patch from one pile to another.

 Something cool has happened in "yellow" and you want in?
 Just copy it across!
 The patch is now in both piles, but this is okay, as they're currently unrelated.